 We have an onsite laboratory that runs routine biochemistry and haematology tests as well as faecal worm egg counts and endocrine testing for ACTH and insulin.

 The laboratory accepts samples from veterinary practices and, while it is not run for profit, donations are requested to cover the cost of running samples.
-You can download a submission form below.
+Take a look at our diagnostics services page to find out more and download a laboratory submission form.

 The veterinary team are happy to provide advice to vets and we can also provide CPD to practices.
 The team also delivers education and training to veterinary schools and farrier colleges.